EnviroDIY/USGS_NGWOS/NGWOS_AWS_MQTT/ReadMe.md

 Make sure there are quotation marks around the name string, as there are in the example.
 This must be the same value you used in the NGWOS_AWS_MQTT_Certs sketch.

-### Set your Sampling Feature (Site) ID

-In line 70, find and replace the text `YOUR_SAMPLING_FEATURE_ID` with your assigned sampling feature ID or UUID.
-Make sure there are quotation marks around the name string, as there are in the example.
-There was no sampling feature ID used in the NGWOS_AWS_MQTT_Certs sketch, so you don't need to worry about it matching.

 ### Set your cellular APN

 If you are using a SIM card *other than the [Hologram](https://www.hologram.io/) SIM card* provided by The Stroud Water Research Center, you must provide the [APN](https://en.wikipedia.org/wiki/Access_Point_Name) for your network.
-In line 113, find and replace the text `hologram` with the APN for your SIM card.
+In line 109, find and replace the text `hologram` with the APN for your SIM card.
 Make sure there are quotation marks around the APN string, as there are in the example.
 If you are using a Hologram SIM, you don't need to change this.